 One of the problems when trying to determine the adverse effects of buprenorphine is the difficulty in differentiating the withdrawal symptoms.
 The typical withdrawal symptoms after opioid withdrawal include nausea, vomiting, headache, diarrhea, flu-like symptoms, and diaphoresis.
 These withdrawal symptoms may occur at any dose of buprenorphine.
 On the other hand, the adverse effects associated with buprenorphine treatment usually relate to the dose.
 The higher the dose, the more severe the symptoms are.
 Also, the side effects of buprenorphine can worsen with other CNS depressants and alcohol.

 If a patient overdoses on buprenorphine, they may experience confusion, dizziness, pinpoint pupils, hallucinations, hypotension, respiratory depression, seizures, or coma.
 Respiratory depression is a possibility when using other central nervous depressants, especially benzodiazepines.
 For example, when using buprenorphine and diazepam together, it increased the risk of respiratory and cardiovascular collapse.

 When a patient overdoses on buprenorphine, they must be given a naloxone bolus dose of 2 mg to 3 mg followed by continuous infusion of 4 mg per hour; this will cause a full reversal of the overdose within 40 to 60 minutes.
 A bolus dose is needed to overcome the high affinity that buprenorphine has to the mu-opioid receptor.

-Benefits of Buprenorphine compared to methadone
+Benefits of Buprenorphine Compared to Methadone

-The use of buprenorphine has demonstrated to be more effective than detoxification in improving outcomes in patients with opioid dependence.
+The use of buprenorphine has been demonstrated to be more effective than detoxification in improving outcomes in patients with opioid dependence.
 When compared to methadone, buprenorphine has the following advantages:

-- It is safer even at high doses
+- It is safer even at high doses.

 - Optional therapeutic doses are achieved relatively quickly